Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Steve and Rich Continue on Lane for 1/2 Kilometer More on day seven of the English WaySteve and Rich Continue on Lane for 800 Meters Total

-After 800 meters on the shady lane, the Camino crosses a medieval bridge and joins the pavement, for the next 700 meters, below.
+After about 800 meters on the shady lane, the Camino crosses a medieval bridge and joins the pavement, for the next 700 meters, below.
+There is a picnic area, just before this bridge.

 Join Pavement For 700 Meters on day seven of the English WayJoin Pavement For Next 700 Meters